Man arrested over murder of woman (60) at her Belfast home

 Officers detain 61-year-old suspect following discoverey of body at Windermere Road

+The PSNI said detectives were called to the property on Windermere Road, in the Four Winds area, on Sunday evening after receiving a report of a suspicious death.
+File photograph: EPA

-Police are questioning a man following the death of a 60-year-old woman at her home on Windermere Road in Belfast on Sunday.
+The police in Northern Ireland have launched a murder inquiry following the death of a 60-year-old woman at her home in south Belfast on Sunday.

-A 61-year-old man has been arrested on suspicion of murder and he remains in custody.
+A 61-year-old man has been arrested on suspicion of murder and remained in custody on Monday afternoon.
+It is understood he was known to the victim.

+The Police Service of Northern Ireland (PSNI) said detectives from their Serious Crime Branch were called initially to the property on Windermere Road, in the Four Winds area, on Sunday evening after receiving a report of a suspicious death.

-Detective Inspector Jennifer Rea said: “I want to offer my condolences to the family and loved ones of the victim at this tragic time.”
+Det Insp Jennifer Rea offered her “condolences to the family and loved ones of the victim”.
+She appealed to anyone who has information that could assist the investigation to come forward.